wso2/docs-is/en/docs/guides/identity-federation/outbound-provisioing-idp.md

 4. Select **Enable Connector** to enable identity provisioning from SCIM.
 5. Click **Update** to dave the configurations.

-See [Outbound Provisioning with SCIM]({{base_path}}/identity-lifecycles/outbound-provisioning-with-scim) for more information on how this works in a typical scenario.
+See [outbound provisioning with SCIM]({{base_path}}/guides/identity-lifecycles/outbound-provisioning-with-scim) for more information on how this works in a typical scenario.

 <!-- ## Configure SPML provisioning